 The Experience of Residency at Empty Cloud Monastery

-- Residents must commit to living at the monastery for at least one month.
+- Residents must commit to staying at the monastery for at least one month.
 For residents new to Empty Cloud/Buddhist Insights, previous monastery experience and a steady Buddhist practice is required.

-- All residents will be required to produce a negative COVID-19 diagnostic test taken no more than 24 hours of your arrival.
-You will also be asked to take a rapid re-test five days after your arrival, and practice increased COVID-19 precautions until you produce another negative test.
+- All residents will be required to produce a negative COVID-19 viral test taken no more than 24 hours before your arrival.
+You will also be asked to take a second test 4 days after your arrival, and practice increased COVID-19 precautions.

 - If you are traveling from out-of-state, please review the CDC’s guidance on traveling to minimize risks.